marijn/do-it-yourself-event-sourcing-tooling-examples/code-generation-messages/README.markdown

 How to run the tests?
 ---------------------

 In your IDE!
-Additionally you can run the tests from the command line by running `bin/test.sh`.
+Additionally, you can run the tests from the command line by running `bin/test.sh`.

 Why is the generated code so ugly?
 ----------------------------------